ModanwalPriti06/REACT-NOTES/README.md

 ```
 ## useContext (Global State Management)
 - Allows sharing data across components without props drilling.
+- useContext return the contet value for the context you passed.
+- The context API uses a provider to pass data to its child component.
+You will have to wrap all component with a provider component.
 ```
 import { createContext, useContext } from "react";
 const ThemeContext = createContext("light");